 If you weigh in with a BMI of 30 or more, chances are good that this vitamin is struggling to properly circulate in your body.

 You’ll likely need to turn to supplements to help until you’re able to lose some weight and bring your BMI down.

 9. Those Suffering From Chronic Joint and Muscle Pain

 Feeling constant pain in your joints and muscles may be a result of not having enough vitamin D.

-For those who are active and find themselves with pain after running or other exercises that lasts for days, that’s a red flag that you are probably vitamin D deficient.
+For those who are active and find themselves with pain after running or other exercises that lasts for days, that’s a red flag that you are probably deficient in this vitamin.